 By Jeff Faber

 Benefits management hasn’t changed much in several decades – regulations aside – so it’s notable that employers are beginning to use marketing tactics to make sure their benefits efforts hit the mark for their employees.
-Case in point: Persona Analysis.
+Case in point: HUB Workforce Persona Analysis.
 It’s a smarter way to inform your benefits strategy, meeting employees where they are.
 If your organization isn’t taking steps to understand your population using buying personas, you should.

-Personas are how marketing designs personalized experiences from multiple perspectives.
+Analysis of workforce personas are how marketing designs personalized experiences from multiple perspectives.
 Seeing benefits from multiple perspectives can make your spend smarter, resulting in a return on investment 5% to 8% ahead of a one-size-fits-all approach.
 Marketers nearly unanimously say personalization also advances customer relationships.

 So why can’t this approach also advance your employee relationships?
 It can, for organizations that stop to take the pulse of their workforce and apply what they learn to guide how we engage each other and nurture healthy employee cultures.
 These actions ultimately inform better benefits design, improved job performance, boosted impacts from leadership and reduced employee churn.